ShurjoMajumder/cp322-asgn1/README.md

-# cp322-asgn1
+# cp322 Assignment 1

 ## Part 1

 Completed By: Shurjo Majumder

-The answers to Part 1 is located in this file:
+The answers to Part 1 are located in this file:
 1. [knn notebook](notebooks/knn_notebook.ipynb)

+## Part 2

+Completed By: Robin Chen

+The answers to Part 2 are located in this file:
+1. [insert description]() <!-- path to file goes in the round brackets.
+Remove comment when complete. -->